 •Passport (you need this for the beginning of the trail)

-•Money for porters/cook/guide, chicha (Peruvian beer), use of toilets and snacks (first day on trail and at Machu Picchu), souvenirs (when you reach Machu Picchu)
+•Cash to tip porters/cook/guide, and to buy chicha (Peruvian beer), or use the toilets/ buy snacks (first day on the trail and at Machu Picchu), and to buy souvenirs (when you reach Machu Picchu)!

 Pack for porters:

 •Quick-dry tops (3-4)

 A couple tanks and at least one long sleeve top